 The types of damages we can recover depend on your financial losses, the nature and severity of your injuries, and the facts of your case.
 After we investigate your accident, we can offer more information specific to your situation.

-In general, compensable damages comprise:
+In general, common types of compensable damages include:

 - Rehabilitation and/or therapy costs

 - Ongoing care costs